m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 From there it felt like there was nowhere for either of them to go.
 When Yuka extended a hand to Mizuki lying on the floor, I was genuinely wondering if she was offering some kind of honourable draw, or even to concede.
 Instead they slogged each other, desperately, hopelessly - which felt like a minature recapitulation of the whole match.

 The finish was Yuka debuting her own new spinning move, from the top rope halfway along the side - which was at once breathtaking technically and slightly unearned narratively.
-It's not quite winning with a roll-up, but it was
+It's not quite winning with a surprise roll-up, but it was